It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 1 Peter 1:3-5 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 4 to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, 5 who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.

-The Greek word for grace is “charis”, and it means an undeserved, unmerited favor; something freely given to someone, out of pure kindness.
+The original Greek word for grace is “charis”, and it means an undeserved, unmerited favor; something freely given to someone, out of pure kindness.

-We might also define grace as a gift given with no strings attached.
+Some also define grace as a gift given with no strings attached.

-Our Lord Jesus said in Rev 22:17b NIV
+Our Lord Jesus said in Rev 22:17

 The analogy is this: just as the physical body needs water to live, the spiritual part of us, our soul, needs eternal water to live eternally!